Best business bank accounts in Singapore 2025 | How to choose

 Do I need a business bank account?

-In Singapore, almost all registered businesses, from small startups to large corporations, choose to open business bank accounts – or a specialised business account from a non-bank financial provider – to manage their finances.
+In Singapore, most registered businesses, from small startups to large corporations, choose to open a business bank account – or a specialised business account from a non-bank financial provider to manage their finances.

-Sole traders, freelancers, and sole proprietors do not need to open a business bank account if their business transactions are minimal or closely tied to their personal finances.
-Even so, many of them will find that a business account or business bank account is a valuable way to simplify tax reporting and separate their personal and business finances for better financial clarity.
+For sole traders, freelancers, and sole proprietors, a business bank account isn’t legally required, especially if their business transactions are minimal or closely tied to personal finances.
+However, opening one can simplify tax reporting and improve financial clarity by keeping personal and business finances separate.

 How to open a business account in Singapore

-The business account opening process is straightforward and requires some preparation.
-Here's a general guide:
+While the business account opening process is generally straightforward, it requires some preparation.
+Here's a guide:

 Who is authorised to open a business bank account in Singapore?